Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Theory

 Now consider the squared bias term:

 The above quantity depends on the choice of the asymptotically Dirac delta distribution as well as the choice of $h$.
-We therefore impose some additional assumptions on the distribution: \begin{assumption} The asymptotically Dirac delta distribution admits the form $\delta_{h}(z-Y(t)) = \frac{1}{h} K \Big(\frac{z - Y(t)}{h} \Big)$ such that $\int u K(u) ~du= 0$ and $\int u^2 K(u) ~du < \infty$. \end{assumption} The reader may recall an identical form used in unconditional kernel density estimation, where we also require a centered and finite variance kernel density function \cite{Vaart98}.
-We finally impose a mild smoothness assumption on the density $f(Y(t) | \bm{X})$ which is similarly required in the unconditional case: \begin{assumption} The conditional density $f_{Y(t)}(z | \bm{X})$ is twice continuously differentiable for any $z$ and satisfies $ \int \int |f_{Y(t)}''(z |\bm{x})|^2 d\mathbb{P}_{\bm{X}}(\bm{x})dz< \infty$. \end{assumption}
+We therefore impose some additional assumptions on the distribution: \begin{assumption1} The asymptotically Dirac delta distribution is a kernel density function that admits the form $\delta_{h}(z-Y(t)) = \frac{1}{h} K \Big(\frac{z - Y(t)}{h} \Big)$ such that $\int u K(u) ~du= 0$ and $\int u^2 K(u) ~du < \infty$. \end{assumption1} The reader may recall an identical form used in unconditional kernel density estimation, where we also require a centered and finite variance kernel density function \citep{Vaart98}.
+We finally impose a mild smoothness assumption on the density $f(Y(t) | \bm{X})$ which is similarly required in the unconditional case: \begin{assumption1} The conditional density $f_{Y(t)}(z | \bm{X})$ is twice continuously differentiable for any $z$ and satisfies $ \int \int |f_{Y(t)}''(z |\bm{x})|^2 d\mathbb{P}_{\bm{X}}(\bm{x})dz< \infty$. \end{assumption1}

-We are now ready to state the main result: \begin{theorem} Under Assumptions \ref{assump_reg}-\ref{assump_density}, we have:
+We are now ready to state the main result: \begin{theorem1} Under Assumptions \ref{assump_reg}-\ref{assump_density}, we have: